-The main focus of this paper is in testing properties of graphs, where a property of graphs is simply a family of graphs closed under isomorphism.
-Throughout the paper we only consider decidable graph properties, that is, properties \mathcal{P} for which it is possible to decide in finite time whether an input graph G satisfies \mathcal{P} .
-In this case a graph G, is said to be ε -far from satisfying a property \mathcal{P} , if one needs to add/delete at least εn^2 edges to/from G in order to turn it into a graph satisfying \mathcal{P} .
-A tester for \mathcal{P} should distinguish with high probability, say 2/3, between the case that G satisfies \mathcal{P} from the case that G is ε -far from satisfying \mathcal{P} .
-Here we assume that the tester can query some oracle, whether a pair of vertices, i and j, are adjacent in the input graph G. In what follows we will say that a tester for a graph property \mathcal{P} has one-sided error if it accepts any graph satisfying \mathcal{P} with probability 1 (and still rejects those that are ε -far with probability at least 2/3).
+The main focus of this paper is in testing properties of graphs.
+In this case a graph G, is said to be ε -far from satisfying a property \mathcal{P} , if one needs to add/delete at least εn^2 edges to G in order to turn it into a graph satisfying \mathcal{P} .
+A Tester for \mathcal{P} should distinguish with high probability, say 2/3, between the case that G satisfies \mathcal{P} from the case that G is ε -far from satisfying \mathcal{P} .
+Here we assume that the tester can query some oracle, whether a pair of vertices, i and j, are adjacent in the input graph G. In what follows we will say that a tester for a graph property \mathcal{P} has one-sided error if it accepts any graph satisfying \mathcal{P} with probability 1 (and rejects those that are ε -far with probability at least 2/3 just like a standard tester).
 If the tester may reject graphs satisfying \mathcal{P} with non-zero probability then it is said to have two-sided error.

-The study of the notion of testability for combinatorial structures, and mainly for labelled graphs, was introduced in the seminal paper of Goldreich, Goldwasser and Ron [23].
-In this paper it was shown that many natural graph properties such as k-colorability, having a large clique and having a large cut, have a tester, whose query complexity, that is, the number of oracle queries of type "does (i, j) belong to E(G)", can be upper bounded by a function that depends only on ε and is independent of the size of the input (the dependence on ε may vary between properties).
+The study of the notion of testability for combinatorial structures, and mainly for labelled graphs, was introduced in the seminal paper of Goldreich, Goldwasser and Ron [20].
+In this paper it was shown that many natural graph properties such as k-colorability, having a large clique and having a large cut, have a tester, whose query complexity (that is, the number of oracle queries of type "does (i,j) belong to E(G)") can be upper bounded by a function that depends only on ε and is independent of the size of the input.
 In this paper we will say that properties having such efficient testers, that is, whose query complexity can be upper bounded by a function of ε only, are simply testable.
-Following [23], many other graph properties were shown to be testable, while others were shown to be non-testable.
-We note that the model of graph property testing that we study here is the so called dense graph model as defined in [23].
-Graph property testing has also been studied in other models, such as the bounded degree model [24] and the general density model [31].
+Note, that if the query complexity of a tester can be upper bounded by a function of ε only, then so can its running time.
+Following [20], many other graph properties were shown to be testable, while others were shown to be non-testable.